waynodiablo/Oystercard/pills/student_standups.md

 * What they plan to learn in the next 24 hours.
 * What they struggled with in the last 24 hours.

+Try to focus your reports on [skills and behaviours, rather than concretes and concepts](https://github.com/makersacademy/course/blob/master/pills/learning_at_makers.md#concretes-concepts-skills-behaviours).

 ## Coaches at standups

 * Coaches will attend your standups for the first three weeks of the course.
 After that, you'll continue to meet, but without coach attendance.